|Study location||Hungary, Budapest|

 Take original documents along

-Applications are accepted from the following territories (based on citizenship): Albania, Algeria, Argentina, Azerbaijan, Cape Verde, Chile, Costa Rica, Georgia, India, Iran, Iraq, Jordan, Kosovo, Kyrgyzstan, Laos, Lebanon, Marshall Islands, Montenegro, Morocco, Myanmar (Burma), Namibia, North Macedonia, Pakistan, Panama, Philippines, Russia, Saint Lucia, Sierra Leone, Singapore, South Korea, State of Palestine, Sudan, Syria, São Tomé and Príncipe, Taiwan, Tajikistan, Tunisia, Turkey, Turkmenistan, Ukraine, Yemen.
+Applications are accepted from the following territories (based on citizenship): Albania, Algeria, Argentina, Azerbaijan, Bangladesh, Belize, Cambodia, Chile, Colombia, Costa Rica, Ecuador, Georgia, India, Iran, Iraq, Jordan, Kosovo, Kyrgyzstan, Laos, Lebanon, Liberia, Maldives, Marshall Islands, Montenegro, Morocco, Myanmar (Burma), Namibia, North Macedonia, Oman, Pakistan, Panama, Philippines, Russia, Saint Lucia, Sierra Leone, Singapore, South Korea, State of Palestine, Syria, São Tomé and Príncipe, Taiwan, Tajikistan, Tunisia, Turkey, Turkmenistan, Ukraine, Yemen.